-I’m going to call this roadtrip the “Harbour” roadtrip of Nova Scotia because I (very literally) went to a map and found all of the places within a 1-hour radius of the Annapolis Valley that had the word “harbour” in the name and then drove to each to these places to see what is there.
+I’m going to call this roadtrip the “Harbour” roadtrip of Nova Scotia because I (very literally) went to a map and found all of the places within a 1-hour radius of the Annapolis Valley that had the word “harbour” in the name and then drove to each of these places to see what is there.

 Most people associate Nova Scotia with images of little fishing villages and lighthouses.
 These two things are very important to the province and perform a very necessary function to a place that has three main industries: oil/gas, tourism, and fishing.
 The lighthouses draw tourists.
 Fisherman draw tourists and bring in fish, primarily lobster and these lobster are shipped out all over the world.
 Oil does not fit in with tourism or fishing but it has brought a wealth that previously did not exist in the province… and if you drive around in an RV, it brings cheap gas to the province (I filled up the creaky old jeep with $30!).